pixel-modelers/easyBragg/INSTALL.md

 conda install conda-forge::dxtbx -y
 ```

-**2.** To use the cctbx/boost headers provided as a submodule in this repo as oppposed to conda-installing the `libboost-devel` and `libboost-python-devel` packages.
-If so, one only needs the conda packages `cctbx-base` and `dxtbx`.
+**2.** To use the cctbx/boost headers provided as a submodule in this repo as oppposed to conda-installing the `libboost-devel` and `libboost-python-devel` packages, then one only needs the conda packages `cctbx-base` and `dxtbx`.
 Then, at the cmake step, do

 ```
 cmake -DSIMTBX_BOOST=$PWD/../simtbx_boost ..